threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

-# Pre-requisites
+# TF Grid Onboarding User Flow

 ![](./img/grid_flow.png)

+## Pre-requisites

 To provision any workload on top of the __Threefold Grid__, there are some pre-requisites that need to be done:
 - Get __3Bot Connect App__ and __3Bot ID__: your digital identity and authenticator on top of the Threefold Grid.
 - Get A __Stellar Wallet__.
 Get a wallet that are aceppt Threefold Tokens transactions (FreeTFT, TFT or TFTA)
 - Claim your __FreeTFTs__ to reserve Grid capacity for your solution.
 This could be done by creating a testnet wallet account for you.
-- Log in onto the Marketplace 2.2 Testnet by using your 3Bot ID to access the solution deployment dashboard.
+- Log in onto __the TF Grid Marketplace 2.2__ Testnet by using your 3Bot ID to access the solution deployment dashboard.
 - Create a __Capacity Pool__ and reserve some IT capacity for your first workload on top of the TF Grid.
 - Deploy your first __Network__ to be able to connect to your __3Bot Server__.
 - Install __Wireguard__ and set up a __Wireguard Connection__; a VPN for running embedded interfaces on top of the grid.
-- Get a __3Bot Sys-Ad__.
-3Bot system administrator panel is a powerful tool that helps you deploy, maintain and monitor your solutions and workloads on top of the Threefold Grid.
+- Get a __3Bot  Server__.
+3Bot server comes with a system administrator panel, which is a powerful tool that helps you deploy, maintain and monitor your solutions and workloads on top of the Threefold Grid.

 Please see below for the high-level instructions.